Lebret, Saskatchewan: History

 The site of Lebret first came to non-First Nations attention in 1814 when Abbé Provencher visited.
 A further such visit occurred when Abbé Picard from Pembina arrived in 1841 and wintered with John McDonald, previously of the North-West Company.
-The next record of visit is of Bishop Taché passing through in 1864 enroute to Ile á la Crosse, returning with a party and staying in Fort Qu’Appelle.
-He chose the site which later became the village of Lebret for the Catholic mission, established the next year in 1866 (one of the earliest) in what became the Province of Saskatchewan in 1905.
+The next record of visit is of Bishop Taché passing through in 1864 en route to Ile á la Crosse, returning with a party and staying in Fort Qu’Appelle.
+He chose the site which later became the village of Lebret for the Catholic mission, established the next year in 1866 (one of the earliest) in what became the province of Saskatchewan in 1905.

 It "became the main centre of Catholicism for the Métis and First Nations people in the region and a base for Oblate priests who travelled the southern plains to points such as Wood Mountain and the Cypress Hills."
 The federal government financed the Qu'Appelle Indian Residential School in Lebret. which started in 1884 and run by the Missionary Oblates of Mary Immaculate.
 The first post office was opened in 1886, named Lebret which was given to the community.
 The Sisters of Our Lady of the Missions arrived in 1899 and founded Saint Gabriel's Convent in 1906.

 Lebret incorporated as a village on October 14, 1912.
 The fieldstone Sacred Heart Church built in 1925.
 Churchgoing vastly waned among the Baby-Boom Generation to all but fundamentalist denominations beginning in the mid-1960s but full-house concerts were held in Sacred Heart Church by choirs of the nearby Saskatchewan Summer School of the Arts in Fort San.
 This ceased when the Summer School closed in 1991 due to lack of funding.

 The stations of the cross on the hill were erected in 1929.

 In 1929 the landmark stations of the cross and the small chapel shrine on the hill overlooking Lebret were erected.
 Until the latter half of the 20th century Lebret was an important religious and educational centre.
 In addition to the residential school and the convent, there was a public school, and the Oblates established a theological training centre, Sacred Heart Scholasticate, on the south side of Mission Lake.

 The scholasticate closed in the 1960s, the convent in the 1970s and the public school in 1980, its pupils transferring to Fort Qu’Appelle.
 The residential school was signed over to a First Nations school board in October 1973, at a ceremony presided over by the then Minister of Indian Affairs, Jean Chrétien.
 The school, which eventually became known as White Calf Collegiate, closed in 1998.

-It is still stated, though with its continuing relevance not dwelled upon, that "French Canadians continued to supplement the Métis in the Qu’Appelle Valley" and that "[t]he mission at Lebret was established in 1866.
+It is still stated, though with its continuing relevance not dwelled upon, that "French Canadians continued to supplement the Métis in the Qu’Appelle Valley" and that "[t]he mission at Lebret was established in 1866".